 Can I Swap Poblano Peppers for Other Peppers?

 Yes!
-Anaheim chili’s are the best and closest pepper to swap for Poblano peppers, I also believe that Hatch chili’s would work as well.
+Anaheim chilies are the best and closest pepper to swap for Poblano peppers.
+I also believe that Hatch chilies would work.

-I was hitting my 4th store to find Poblano peppers, when I was resigned to just make this recipe using Anaheim peppers and to my surprise, the last store I visited had Poblano’s!
+I was on my 4th store to find Poblano peppers, resigned to making this recipe using Anaheim peppers, when I was surprised to find Poblano peppers at the last store I visited.

 How Do I Avoid Hot Pepper Hands?

-Be careful anytime you are cutting peppers with your bare hands!
-The oils from the peppers get onto hands and cause burning.
-Sometimes especially in the winter when your skin is dry and cracked, this burning can be intense.
+Be cautious when cutting peppers with your bare hands.
+The oils from the peppers get onto the hands and may cause burning.
+Sometimes, especially in the winter, when your skin is dry and cracked, this burning can be intense.
 Don’t ask me how I know, I just do! 🙂

 The Best Way to Handle Cutting Hot Peppers

-- The best way is to wear gloves!
-I typically will wear non-latex gloves when chopping a lot of peppers, plus I wash the cutting board and knife once I am done with a little baking soda paste and then dispose of the gloves.
+- Wear gloves!
+I typically will wear non-latex gloves when chopping a lot of peppers, plus I wash the cutting board and knife once I am done with a little baking soda paste, and then dispose of the gloves.

 - No gloves?
 Wash hands with soap and warm water (I suggest something even stronger, like this Salt Scrub), soap and water alone will not remove the oils.